ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

 </div>

 ## Simulation in the Environments with Unknown Static Obstacles
-- Robot: [ROSMASTER X3](https://category.yahboom.net/collections/ros-robotics/products/rosmaster-x3) equipped with 1) a RPLIDAR S2L lidar with a range of 8 m for obstacle detection, 2) MD520 motor with encoder for detection of rotation angle and linear displacement, and 3) MPU9250 IMU for detection of speed, acceleration, and orientation.
+- Holonomic robot: moves at a speed of 4m/s and is equipped with a lidar with a range of 8m for obstacle detection.
-- Localization: An Extended Kalman Filter is used to fuse data from the IMU and motor encoder for localization.
+- Scenario 1: 62m × 32m outdoor forest environment.
-- Scenario: 7m × 7m lab space with both static and three moving humans.
+- Scenario 2: 62m × 32m indoor office environment.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">